Posted on 5/20/2022

 Although Redneck has various meanings, the original term described country farmers who worked in the fields all day under the sun.
 Their necks turned a bright red color since they were exposed above their shirts.

 The term Redneck Riviera is credited to a writer for the New York Times named Howell Raines.
 In 1978 he wrote a whimsical article entitled: Living it up on the Redneck Riviera, which was about famous rich NFL quarterbacks Richard Todd and Kenny Stabler who had the money to live wherever they wanted to but chose the shores of Lower Alabama (locals call it LA), to become their offseason home.
 It is somewhat unique to be in a part of the nation that is actually further south than Alabama, but that's precisely where the Florida Panhandle is and where these sugary shores became known as the Redneck Riviera.
 Due to its close proximity to southern cities like Atlanta, New Orleans, Montgomery, Birmingham, and Nashville the vast majority of visitors to the "Redneck Riviera" originally came from the Deep South.
 These cities are an easy drive distance.

 Some locals say Destin should really be named The Hampton's for the Poor although 'poor' is obviously a relative term here.
-The average list price along South Walton's Scenic 30A currently stands at around $3,200,000.
-In Destin and Miramar Beach, almost 25% of all homes and condos for sale are listed for $2,000,000 or more.
+The average single-family list price along South Walton's Scenic 30A currently stands at around $3,600,000.
+In Destin and Miramar Beach, average vacation home list prices are at $3,400,00 and condos for sale are listed at an average of $1,300,000.
 National celebrities have chosen The Emerald Coast as their second home or a favorite place to visit.

 Related article: Where to spot celebrities in South Walton